-Alongside my work as a translator, I regularly write about topics close to my heart: children’s books in translation, diverse and inclusive publishing, global reading for young people, careers in translation, and language learning.
+Alongside my work as a languages teacher and translator, I regularly write about topics close to my heart: children’s books in translation, diverse and inclusive publishing, global reading for young people, and careers with languages.

 - Global Reading with World Kid Lit: A Look Back at World Kid Lit Month 2020 – ALSC Blog (American Library Service to Children)